MITOU Junior Photo in 2025

 Organizer

-Mitou Foundation's logo image
+MITOU Foundation's logo image

-The Mitou Foundation focuses on fostering IT innovation by building a network of creative talents, particularly those who have completed the MITOU Program.
+The MITOU Foundation focuses on fostering IT innovation by building a network of creative talents, particularly those who have completed the MITOU Program.
 This organization was established in 2014 to address the growing need for innovative talents capable of transforming various industries and societal structures in the 21st century.
 It is a non-profit general incorporated association, a legal entity in Japanese law.

 Sponsors & Supporters

-Mitou Junior program has 10+ financial and in-kind sponsors.
+MITOU Junior program has 10+ financial and in-kind sponsors.
 Also we have 10+ supporters, including MEXT (Ministry of Education, Culture, Sports, Science and Technology) and METI (Ministry of Economy, Trade and Industry).

-Sponsors for 2024
+Sponsors for 2025

 Interested in sponsoring?